MiguelClaramunt/MiguelClaramunt/README.md

-### Hello! 👋🏻 Nice to meet you, I am Miguel Claramunt
+# Nice to meet you, I am Miguel Claramunt 👋🏻

 Passionate about artificial intelligence, I have experience in research, engineering, and analytics, spanning academia and industry.
 I thrive on solving complex problems with innovative, data-driven approaches.
 Currently, I am a Research Engineer at Barcelona Supercomputing Center, contributing to advancements in machine translation.